joserodriguesjr/tanstack-jotai-ts-template/README.md

 - Only `app/entities/<entity>/api` can import `server/`
 - `server/` can't import any file inside `app/`
 - There can't be any cross-import inside `app/entities`, `app/features` or `app/widgets`
-- Should import only from `index.ts` files
+- Should import only from `index.ts` files (you need to add `eslint-disable import/no-internal-modules` rule inside them)

 ### Folder Structure